martinagvilas/recomo/README.md

 - The majority of guides for reproducible research do not provide ready to use templates that facilitate the adoption of these practices.

 ### Our solution
-- Document online the best practices for conducting reproducible research in CCN, taking into account that different types of modeling approaches might require different reproducibility techniques.
+- ~~Document online the best practices for conducting reproducible research in CCN, taking into account that different types of modeling approaches might require different reproducibility techniques.~~
-- Having identified these best practices, measure their use by past and current CCN projects.
+- ~~Having identified these best practices, measure their use by past and current CCN projects.~~
+- ~~Develop templates and other practical tools for facilitating these reproducibility research practices.~~

+After the [OLS-3](https://openlifesci.org/ols-3) program, we have changed our goals to the following:

+- Add to The Turing Way](https://github.com/alan-turing-institute/the-turing-way)
+content related to reproduciility practices for Machine Learning projects.
-- Develop templates and other practical tools for facilitating these reproducibility research practices.
+- Develop templates and other practical tools (e.g. cookie cutter templates) for facilitating reproducibility  practices for CCN research projects.
+    - The repository hosting these practical tools will be added shortly!

 ## :sparkles: Who are we?
 This project is carried out in collaboration with [The Turing Way](https://github.com/alan-turing-institute/the-turing-way) community.